 Ray Hendershot’s book has easily been one of the best watercolor books I have read.
 The lessons are not all for beginners, which is a welcome change from the majority of watercolor books.

 You won’t believe the amount of free instructional material that is available on John Muir Laws’ website.
 I promise.
 Check it out… you won’t regret it.

 I love birds.
 And John Muir Laws book on how to draw birds is an excellent resource for learning about the bird anatomy for artists.
 He is an excellent artist, and a wonderful teacher.

 Bruce MacEvoy’s webpage contains more information on watercolor, color theory, and pigments that any other place I’ve found online.

-Stan’s YouTube channel has some of the most formative fundamental content I’ve found on YouTube.
+Stan’s YouTube channel has some very formative fundamental content on his channel.

 The Mind of Watercolor